 “Not at all,” I said.

 Overhead, the ride flexed and moaned as a trolley corkscrewed its way up a high tower.
-When it reached the top, it paused for one heart-thumping moment to dangle its victims, before plunging into a wild spiral that ended only inches from the ground.
+When it reached the top, it paused for one heart-thumping moment before plunging into a wild spiral that ended only inches from the ground.

 As the riders flashed by, howling in terror.
 A few wore faces whiter than death and I thought for a moment that I recognized an old friend among them.

 Without the slightest hesitation or remorse, the trolley shot up a companion tower then repeated the process over and over – until everyone, rider and observer alike, was nauseous.